prajwalvp/Dracula/README.md

 * For sieve. sh there is some manual intervention in this process (editing in the PHASEA, PHASEB,... statements in the TOA list, editing the labels in sieve.sh).
 This issue is avoided by the use of the dracula.sh script, unless one chooses to use it as sieve.sh, by naming more and more gaps.

 * The tempo runs waste most of the time repeating many steps, like consulting the Earth rotation tables, solar system ephemerides, etc, until we get to the stage where we have the precise vectors between the telescope at the time of the TOA and the Solar System Barycentre.
 All of that only needs to be run once.
-My next step will be to use PINT to do these calculations separately.
+My next step will be to use PINT to do these calculations separately, or find a way of making reliable barycentric TOAs, and work with those.

 * (Erik Madsen): Personally, I'd have written it in Python, but to each their own!
 (Paulo Freire): why use python when very simple shell commands do so well??